 To browse directories, I’m using the NERD Tree.
 But I also like to have a view where I can move files around in the listing, organize them in categories and hide a few of them.
 For that, there’s vim project.
 It’s cool, it’s nifty, it’s… almost what I want.
 Here’s the plan.

 This experiment, I decided, would have the following goals: at its base it would have to be generic enough to be able to smoke any module, and provide the flexibility required to be easily extensible.

 One of the items on the to-do list for Dancer 2 is to verify that most of the plugins already written for Dancer 1 will still work for Dancer 2.
 Well, I thought, that’s just like doing smoke testing for a small subset of Perl modules.
 How hard can it be?
 Lets get cracking…

 Today, I had some bit of fun and created a micro-web service as a one-liner.
 But then I thought that using almost 70 characters for a web service was awfully long-winded.
 Surely there was a way to make our Dancer more efficient.
 But how?
 How about… by getting a MC involved?

-I’ll not try to bamboozle you: diving into Moose’s metaclass system is not easy because playing with classes that beget classes is heady, confusing stuff.
+I won’t try to bamboozle you: Diving into Moose’s metaclass system is not easy because playing with classes that beget classes is heady, confusing stuff.
 It often feels like trying to type by looking at the keyboard in a mirror.
 But once that dragon is tamed, it can do truly wonderful, terrible things…